 The first event starts at 9:00 AM and meets generally go until 1:00–2:00 PM.

 Online pre-registration is strongly encouraged and is open until 6:00 PM the night before the meet.
 When you pre-register, you’ll be seeded into heats before the meet starts so you’ll know when your races start.
+You pay when you pick up your bib number at the meet.

 If you have trouble pre-registering online, email meet director Adam Engst via email with your name, age, and event seed times by 6:00 PM the night before the meet.